alined908/phoodi/README.md

 - [ ] Elasticsearch? - Search bar on top app nav bar
 - [ ] Some sort of reputation system
 - [ ] Notification Bar on Top right of navbar
+- [ ] Guest accounts
+- [ ] Change meetups date filter to date range or exact date with calendar